-In rare cases, a more serious form of disease develops if the infection persists for six months or more (chronic) or comes back (recurrent).
+A more serious form also can develop if the infection is recurrent, which means it comes back.
 People with heart valve problems or weak immune systems are at the highest risk of developing these types of Q fever.

 More severe or chronic forms of Q fever can be treated with antibiotics.
 Those at risk for Q fever can prevent the disease by disinfecting contaminated areas and washing their hands thoroughly.

-- high fever
+- a high fever

-- chills and/or sweats
+- chills or sweats